Token-project/token.developer.docs/ssi/fundamentals.md

 ## CERTH SSI

-Token's CERTH SSI implementation is a platform in which a user can register, get a DID and request credentials.
-The user can have their credentials stored in their wallet and access them quickly and easily, without downloading any special software.
-Thus, CERTH’s SSI is functioning as a service \(SSIaS\).

-This solution removes the burden of e-government bodies to maintain their own servers, storage or even custom software as all these functionalities are provided out of the box.
+TOKEN’s CERTH SSI is a set of services that allow implementing Self-Sovereign Identity ecosystems in order to establish digital trust.
+Thus, CERTH SSI allows entities to obtain and control a digital identity in order to be able to communicate and share certified data between each other in a trustworthy, standardized and privacy-preserving way.
+Using these services, the entities are able to:

+- Obtain secure wallets for controlling and managing their Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs)
+- Create and use private communication channels based on Decentralized Identifiers for information exchange
+- Issue, prove, verify and revoke Verifiable Credentials

-In this direction, any organization, agency, municipality and governmental service in general can take advantage of the unique characteristics of SSI at no cost and at no time!
-Following you can find more details how is this achieved and you if you are a public sector service you can apply [https://ssi.token.iti.gr/apply](https://ssi.token.iti.gr/apply) to help you integrate the SSI to any service you require registration/login/verification for user identities.
+Subsequently, CERTH SSI provides entities with the ability to control identity-related data and consent on what personal information will be disclosed, shared and with whom.
+In this direction, any person, organization, agency, municipality or governmental service in general can take advantage of the unique characteristics of SSI.
+CERTH SSI is based on W3C Standards for Decentralized Identifiers and Verifiable Credentials.

-Alternatively, just send us an email at sterzi@iti.gr.